WFTV Pat Llewellyn

-Before you apply for this bursary, please make sure you have read the Pat Llewellyn FAQs.
+Before you apply for this bursary, please make sure you have read the Bursary FAQs.
 These include important information about what you need to include in your application.

-You can watch WFTV Chair Liz Tucker, explaining what the awarding committee is looking for and the key things you need to consider when putting together your application, in our Catch-up Hub.
+You can watch WFTV Chair Liz Tucker, explaining what the awarding committee is looking for and the key things you need to consider when putting together your application, on our Catch-up Hub.

 To be eligible to apply: